How Long Does it Take to Complete a Logo Design

 The urgency to get a logo designed comes for two reasons.

-First, you have been thinking about getting a logo designed and never found the time to do so.
-Now it has become a hard pressing need and you want it delivered yesterday.
+First, you have been thinking about getting a logo designed and never found the time to do so and now it has become a hard pressing need.

 However, a logo design project is something very different and needs to be handled with a different approach.